onegkg/Zman/README.md

 # Zman

 A simple CLI Zmanim tool powered by Hebcal.
+(Are you coming from my resume?
+See the skills I used in this project [here](SKILLS.md))

 ## Features